Introduction: Soft Robotic Mask

 How to make a soft robotic, personally customized, silicone mask, that responds to your facial expressions!

-This Post is based on Aposema; a Masters thesis project made by me together with Sirou Peng and Silvia Rueda, as part of the interactive architecture lab in the Bartlett, instructed by Yuri Suzuki and Ruairi Glynn, 2017
+This Post is based on Aposema; a Masters thesis project made by Adi Meyer, Sirou Peng and Silvia Rueda, as part of the interactive architecture lab in the Bartlett, supervised by Yuri Suzuki and Ruairi Glynn, 2017

 Step 1: 3D Scanning